 If Bear Grylls had one of these, you can be damned sure he wouldn’t be eating moose penis in the Canadian tundra.
 Or at least he wouldn’t be eating cold moose penis.
-The WAYV Adventurer is the portable microwave that you didn’t know was possible, but seems like a pretty good idea, especially if you’re doing some family camping where fires aren’t allowed, the weather isn’t cooperating, and the kids aren’t psyched about eating gorp for every meal.
+The WAYV Adventurer is the portable microwave that you didn’t know was possible, but seems like a pretty good idea, especially if you’re doing some family camping or going on a road trip where fires aren’t allowed, the weather isn’t cooperating, and the kids aren’t psyched about eating gorp for every meal.

 For those grumbling that microwave ovens don’t scream “getting back to nature,” consider the fact that this creates zero emissions or … you know what?
-You try lugging this kid on your back for 6 miles before bedding down — what’s wrong with wanting some ramen noodles in 3 minutes instead of 30 and with no splinters?
+You try lugging the WAYV Adventurer on your back for six miles before bedding down — what’s wrong with wanting some ramen noodles in three minutes instead of 30 and with no splinters?